-Language Conventions of Standard English L.9.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
-L.9.1a Use parallel structure.
-Use various types of phrases (noun, verb, adjectival, adverbial, participial, L.9.1b prepositional, absolute) and clauses (independent, dependent; noun, L.9.10 relative, adverbial) to convey specific meanings and add variety and interest to writing or presentations.
-L.9.2 Demonstrate command of the conventions of standard English capitalization, L.9.2 punctuation, and spelling when writing.
-L.9.2a Use a semicolon (and perhaps a conjunctive adverb) to link two or more L.3.2a closely related independent clauses.
-L.9.2b Use a colon to introduce a list or quotation.
-L.9.2c Spell correctly.
-Knowledge e of Language Apply knowledge of language to understand how language functions in L.9.3 different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
-Write and edit work so that it conforms to the guidelines in a style manual L.9.3a (e.g., MLA Handbook, Turabian's Manual for Writers) appropriate for the discipline and writing type.
-Vocabulary y Acquisition and Use Determine or clarify the meaning of unknown and multiple-meaning words and L.9.4 phrases based on grades 9-10 reading and content, choosing flexibly from a range of strategies.
-Use context (e.g., the overall meaning of a sentence, paragraph, or text; a L.9.4a word's position or function in a sentence) as a clue to the meaning of a word or phrase.
-Identify and correctly use patterns of word changes that indicate different L.9.4b meanings or parts of speech (e.g., analyze, analysis, analytical; advocate, advocacy).
+Identifier Standard L.g.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
+Use parallel structure. b.
+Use various types of phrases (noun, verb, adjectival, adverbial, participial, prepositional, absolute) and clauses (independent, dependent; noun, relative, adverbial) to convey specific meanings and add variety and interest to writing or presentations.
+L.9.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
+Use a semicolon (and perhaps a conjunctive adverb) to link two or more closely related independent clauses. b.
+Use a colon to introduce a list or quotation. c.
+Spell correctly.

+Identifier Standard L.9.3 Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening. a.
+Write and edit work so that it conforms to the guidelines in a style manual (e.g., MLA Handbook, Turabian's Manual for Writers) appropriate for the discipline and writing type.

+Identifier Standard L.9.4 Determine or clarify the meaning of unknown and multiple-meaning words or phrases based on Grades 9-10 reading and content, choosing flexibly from a range of strategies. a.
+Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. b.
+Use common, grade-appropriate Greek and Latin affixes and roots as clues to the meaning of a word (e.g., analyze, analysis, analytical; advocate, advocacy).

-L.9.4c Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning, its part of speech, or its etymology.
-L.9.4d Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary).
-L.9.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
-L.9.5a Interpret figures of speech (e.g., euphemism, oxymoron) in context and analyze their role in the text.
-L.9.5b Analyze nuances in the meaning of words with similar denotations.
+Identifier Standard c.
+Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning, its part of speech, or its etymology. d.
+Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary).
+L.9.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. a.
+Interpret figures of speech (e.g., euphemism, oxymoron) in context and analyze their role in the text. b.
+Analyze nuances in the meaning of words with similar denotations.
 L.9.6 Acquire and use accurately general academic and domain-specific words and phrases, sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when considering a word or phrase important to comprehension or expression.